mkingsnorth/plating_generator_docs/docs/_build/html/_sources/parameters/levels.rst.txt

 Selection
 **********************************

 #.
-The :ref:`Properties` section will show controls that allow you to further configure a selection:
+The :ref:`Properties` section allows you to further configure a selection:

     .. image:: ../images/level_params.jpg
         :alt: Level Properties

 #.
-You have the following selection options when you are either building on the original object or on top of a level:
+You have the following selection options when you are either building on the original object, or on top of a level:

     * **Face Amount**: The percentage of faces from the selection to build on.
 On the original object, this will randomly select faces.
 Clicking the circular refresh button allows you to randomize the selection.
     * **Plate Amount**: The percentage of plates or greebles to build on.
 On the original object, this will randomly select existing plates.
 Clicking the circular refresh button allows you to randomize the selection.